merive/merive.com/README.md

 # _merive.com_
 ## Welcome to my site!
 There you can:
  * Discover about me
- * Discover about my projects
+ * Discover my projects
  * Get my links
- * Download my programs and application
+ * Download my programs and applications

 ### **Explore!**